Crusader knights in desert Holy Land: Medieval Christian warriors in crusading armor during Holy Land military campaigns

 Were there Crusades within Europe?

 Yes.
-The term "Crusade" was also applied to religious wars sanctioned by the Pope against internal threats.
-This included the Albigensian Crusade against the Cathar heretics in Southern France and the Northern (Baltic) Crusades aimed at converting the pagan tribes of Northeastern Europe.
+The term Crusade was also applied to religious wars sanctioned by the Pope against internal threats.
+This included the Albigensian Crusade against the Cathar heretics in southern France and the Northern (Baltic) Crusades aimed at converting the pagan tribes of northeastern Europe.
+These internal crusades carried the same spiritual incentives as expeditions to the Holy Land and were just as brutal, demonstrating that the crusading concept could be applied wherever the Church identified enemies that required military suppression.

 What was the ultimate legacy of the Crusades?